Wednesday, April 19, 2023

 A hybrid solar eclipse on Friday, April 8, 2005, was the immediate predecessor of the Thursday, April 20, 2023, hybrid solar eclipse in Saros solar series 129.
 The April 2005 hybrid solar event numbers as the second in Saros solar series 129's sequence of three hybrid solar eclipses and as 51 in the cycle's lineup of 80 solar eclipses.
 The April 8, 2005, hybrid solar eclipse's greatest eclipse took place at 20:36:51 TD.
 Coordinates of 10.6 South, 119.0 West, situated the greatest eclipse in the south central Pacific Ocean, southwest of the Galápagos Islands (Spanish: Islas Galápagos) and east of Fatu-Hiva, southernmost Marquesas Islands (French: Îles Marquises or Archipel des Marquises or Marquises; North Marquesan: Te Henua ʻEnana; South Marquesan: Te Fenua ʻEnata) in the French overseas collectivity of French Polynesia (French: Polynésie française).
 His 1937-1938 residence with his first wife, Liv Coucheron Torp (Aug.
 4, 1916-April 14, 1969), on Fatu-Hiva inspired Norwegian explorer Thor Heyerdahl's (Oct.
 6, 1914-April 18, 2002) theory of pre-Columbian voyages between South America and Polynesia.

-Hybrid solar eclipse of Friday, April 8, 2005, occurred as the second of Saros solar series 129's sequence of three hybrid solar eclipses; its greatest eclipse ranked as the trio's second shortest, with a duration of 42 seconds: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+Hybrid solar eclipse of Friday, April 8, 2005, occurred as the second of Saros solar series 129's sequence of three hybrid solar eclipses; its greatest eclipse ranked as the trio's second shortest, with a duration of 42 seconds: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 The Thursday, April 20, 2023, closes Saros solar series 129's sequence of three hybrid solar eclipses.
 Its greatest eclipse duration of 1 minute 16 seconds qualifies the Saros solar series 129 closing hybrid eclipse as the longest of the cycle's three hybrids.
 The Saros solar series 129 opener on Sunday, March 29, 1987, and the hybrid sequence's second member on Friday, April 8, 2005, place as the shortest and second shortest greatest eclipses with durations of 00 minutes 8 seconds and 00 minutes 42 seconds, respectively.